 For the agriculture sector an evaluation is made of incremental value added that could be generated if the restrictions were lifted to allow investments by Palestinian economic agents to freely produce agricultural products in Area C and to be able to freely sell them in the Palestinian market and abroad.
-The following assumptions are crucial to this evaluation: 1) incremental land surface in Area C that could be cultivated by Palestinian farmers and 2) value of output per dunum of cultivated land.
+The following assumptions are crucial to this evaluation: (a) incremental land surface in Area C that could be cultivated by Palestinian farmers and (b) value of output per dunum of cultivated land.

 The computation of the potential value of incremental agricultural production in Area C is obtained through several steps.
-The first is to estimate the average production value per dunum for each of the two principle farming methods (irrigated vs. rainfed).
-This is done using the latest available data for agricultural production for the Palestinian territory (i.e. the agricultural statistics 2007/2008110).
-Using this data, which reflects the Palestinian agriculture productivity for each of the two principle farming methods, the production value per dunum by crop and by farming method is computed (see Tables A1, A2 and A3 in Annex 2, which report the three major categories of crops, fruit trees, field crops and vegetables).
-This method allows the estimation of the average production value per dunum separately for irrigated and rain-fed land weighting each crop by its importance in terms of production value so as to reflect the current cropping patterns (i.e. mix of crops planted).111 Unsurprisingly, the difference in productivity between the two farming methods is huge: the average value of production on irrigated land is USD 2,344 against USD 162 on rain-fed land.
-This difference already suggests the potential for agricultural expansion through the intensive margin (i.e. increasing irrigation).
-In the absence of more recent price data for individual crops, these values (based on 2007 data) are then inflated by the price inflation of agriculture between 2007 and 2011 (equal to 15.52 percent according to the PCBS) to obtain the value of USD 2,708 for the value of irrigated agriculture and USD187 for rain-fed agriculture in 2011.
+The first is to estimate the average production value per dunum for each of the two principle farming methods (irrigated vs. rain fed).
+This is done using the latest available data for agricultural production for the Palestinian territory (that is the agricultural statistics 2007/08).1 Using these data, which reflect the Palestinian agriculture productivity for each of the two principle farming methods, the production value per dunum by crop and by farming method is computed (see tables B.1, B.2 and B.3 in appendix B, which report the three major categories of crops, fruit trees, field crops, and vegetables).
+This method allows the estimation of the average production value per dunum separately for irrigated and rain-fed land weighting each crop by its importance in terms of production value so as to reflect the current cropping patterns (that is mix of crops planted).2 Unsurprisingly, the difference in productivity between the two farming methods is huge: The average value of production on irrigated land is USD 2,344 against USD 162 on rain-fed land.
+This difference already suggests the potential for agricultural expansion through the intensive margin (that is increasing irrigation).
+In the absence of more recent price data for individual crops, these values (based on 2007 data) are then inflated by the price inflation of agriculture between 2007 and 2011 (equal to 15.52 percent according to the Palestinian Central Bureau of Statistics [PCBS]) to obtain the value of USD 2,708 for the value of irrigated agriculture and USD 187 for rain-fed agriculture in 2011.